Dr Dre Net Worth

 In 1988 Dre and girlfriend Jenita Porter had a son who was given his father's name, Andre Young Jr. Tragically, Andre died in August 2008 of a drug overdose.

 In 1990 Dre had a son named Marcel with singer Michel'le.

 Dre and Nicole Young were married from 1996 until she filed for divorce in 2020.
 They have two children together; a son named Truice and a daughter named Truly.
-At the time of her June 2020 divorce filing, it was reported that the two did not have a prenuptial agreement and she therefore could be entitled to hundreds of millions of their shared fortune.
+At the time of her June 2020 divorce filing, it was reported that the two did not have a prenuptial agreement and she therefore could be entitled to a significant portion of his fortune.